nf-core/mhcquant/README.md

 By default the pipeline currently performs the following

+#### Identification
-- Identification of peptides in the MS/MS spectra using comet (`CometAdapter`)
+- Identification of peptides in the MS/MS spectra using Comet (`CometAdapter`)
 - Refreshes the protein references for all peptide hits and adds target/decoy information (`PeptideIndexer`)
-- Estimates the false discovery rate on peptide and protein level (`FalseDiscoveryRate`)
 - Filters peptide/protein identification results on ID based alignment (`IDFilter`)
+- Merges idXML files of a sample-condition group into one idXML file (`IDMerger`)
+- Defines extra features for Percolator (`PSMFeatureExtractor`)
+- Facilitates the input to, the call of and output integration of Percolator (`PercolatorAdapter`)
+- Filters peptide/protein identification result based on Percolator q-value (`IDFilter`)
+- Splits merged idXML file into their respective runs again (`IDRipper`)
+- Uses Comet XCorr instead of percolator q-value as primary score for downstream purposess (`IDScoreSwitcher`)
+- Keeps peptides observed after FDR filtering in each run and selects the best peptide per run (`Pyopenms_IDFilter`)

+#### Map alignment

+- Corrects retention time distortions between runs, using information from peptides identified in different runs (`MapAlignerIdentification`)
+- Applies retention time transformations to runs (`MapRTTransformer`)

+#### Process features

+- Detects features in MS1 data based on peptide identifications (`FeatureFinderIdentification`)
+- Group corresponding features across labelfree experiments (`FeatureLinkerUnlabeledKD`)
+- Resolves ambiguous annotations of features with peptide identifications (`IDConflictResolver`)

+#### Output
 - Converts XML format to text files (`TextExporter`)
-- Merges several idXML files into one idXML file (`IDMerger`)
-- Extract PSM features for Percolator (`PSMFeatureExtractor`)
-- Facilitates the input to, the call of and output integration of Percolator (`PercolatorAdapter`)
-- Filters peptide/protein identification result (`IDFilter`)
+- Converts XML format to mzTab files (`MzTabExporter`)

 ### Additional Steps